nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 ### timeOfDay(s) ###

 Express **timeOfDay** statements as "at {timeOfDay}".
 Separate multiple statements with a comma and use the word " and " to separate the final two statements.
 If a time is expressed with `:00` seconds then express just in terms of hours and minutes.
-Sending systems should always be provided times using the 24 hour clock.
+Sending systems should always provide times using the 24 hour clock.
+Receiving systems may apply local preferences for display, i.e. `15:00` or `3:00pm`.

 `at 10:00`